lacinoire/lacinoire.github.io/_works/testaxis_icpc22.md

 button_url: publications/TestAxis_icpc22.pdf
 ---

-# Fixing Continuous Integration Tests From Within the IDE With Contextual Information
 Casper Boone · Carolin Brandt · Andy Zaidman

 This paper discusses a plugin that brings information from the CI to the developer's IDE to help them fix failing tests faster.